Background: The Importance of Child Care

 - collaborating with communities, policymakers and businesses on solutions and as advocates at the local, state and federal level.

-- Create a flexible, emergency fund or grant program for child care programs to access funding based on need, and flexibility to use the funding for operations, workforce, family support, etc.
+- While federal funding is available, continue the current (2022-2023) State of Alaska Child Care Program Office stabilization grant program for child care programs to access funding based on need, and flexibility to use the funding for operations, workforce, family support, etc.

-- Ensure child care programs are eligible for resources such as any small business and nonprofit grants, and other community resources available.
+- Ensure child care programs are eligible for small business and nonprofit grants, and other community resources available.

 - Ensure access to high-quality child care remains stable.

-- Maintain current child care licensing regulations during this time to ensure licensed programs continue to operate safety and effectively, and with quality standards.
+- Continue to maintain current child care licensing regulations to ensure programs continue to operate safety and effectively, and with quality standards.

 - Prioritize access for child care to obtain PPE and supplies (as essential workers) to continue to do their work safely.